schallis/rig/README.md

 ## Configuration

 Rig is stored in a JSON file by default at `$HOME/.config/rig/config.json` directory.
-Rig will create one default configuration when it launches for the first time.
+Rig will create one default for you when it launches for the first time.

 Here is an example configuration :

 ```json